moj-analytical-services/user-guidance/source/documentation/services/airflow/index.md

       dependencies: [phase-one]
     phase-three:
       env_vars:
+        FOO: "baz"
         PHASE: "three"
       compute_profile: gpu-spot-1vcpu-4gb
       dependencies: [phase-one, phase-two]
 ```

 Tasks take the same keys (`env_vars` and `compute_profile`) and can also take `dependencies`, which can be used to make a task dependent on other tasks completing successfully.

+You can define global environment variables under `dag.env_var`, making them available in all tasks.
+You can then override these by specifying the same environment variable key in the task.

 `compute_profile` can either be specified at `dag.compute_profile` to set it for all tasks, or at `dag.tasks.{task_name}.compute_profile` to override it for a specific task.